Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 The following methods can be used for End-User authentication:

-**SAML**
+#### SAML

 SAML is a standard for securely communicating assertions about an authenticated End-User from the Identity Provider to the Service Provider.
 Although it existed before APIs became mainstream and is not aimed at API authentication specifically, communicating Access Tokens that can be used to access API resources in the exchanged assertions is possible.

 [SAML 2.0 is included on the list of required standards by Forum Standaardisatie](https://forumstandaardisatie.nl/open-standaarden/saml).
 It is expected, however, that the following standards will become preferred over SAML in Use Cases that involve access to API resources.

-**OAuth**
+#### OAuth

 Although technically an authorization method, OAuth [[OAuth2]] is used as well for authenticating End-Users themselves and providing the Client with an Access Token upon successful End-User (and Client) authentication.
 This Access Token can be used to make authorized API requests.
 Using OAuth is appropriate when authorization is not dependent on an identifiable subject, the subject is different from the End-User or the Resource Server does not require authentication of the End-User itself.

 The NL GOV Assurance profile for OAuth 2.0 is included on the list of required standards by Forum Standaardisatie.
-The latest version of the profile can be found at https://publicatie.centrumvoorstandaarden.nl/api/oauth/.
+The latest version of the profile can be found at <https://publicatie.centrumvoorstandaarden.nl/api/oauth/>.

-**OpenID Connect**
+#### OpenID Connect

 OpenID Connect [[OpenID.Core]] adds an identity layer on top of OAuth, making it into an actual authentication method.
 It enables API Clients to verify the identity of authenticated End-Users and to obtain profile information about the End-User.

 A Dutch Assurance profile for OpenID Connect is currently being drafted.
 It is expected to be added to the list of required standards by Forum Standaardisatie.
-The latest version of the draft profile can be found at https://logius.gitlab.io/oidc/.
+The latest version of the draft profile can be found at <https://logius.gitlab.io/oidc/>.

-**Out of band**
+#### Out of band

 For some Use Cases it may be appropriate to distribute Access Tokens using an Out of band method.
 Out of band authentication is generally appropriate when API resources are accessed via an application that already supports a client authentication method and the End-User is rather static.
 Based on an End-User authentication performed, the application subsequently is provided with an Access Token for API access via a secure method.

 Depending on the technology used by the applications accessing the API the Access Token may technically be communicated using a secure cookie.
 This however limits the technologies used to create client applications.

 Using sessions and secure cookies is outside the scope of this document.
-For security considerations please refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties).
+For security considerations please refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/wat-kun-je-zelf-doen/weerbaarheid/beschermen/ict-beveiligingsrichtlijnen-voor-nieuwe-webapplicaties).

+#### Token Exchange

+OAuth 2.0 Token Exchange, defined in [RFC 8693](https://datatracker.ietf.org/doc/html/rfc8693), is an extension to OAuth that allows a client to exchange one security token for another.
+It is used when an application already holds a token but requires a different one to interact with another service, obtain a new scope, or convert between token formats such as SAML and JWT.

+The process works through the authorization server’s token endpoint.
+The client sends a request with a special grant type for token exchange and includes the token it already has, the type of that token, and the type of token it wants in return.
+Optional parameters such as the target audience or requested scopes can be included to tailor the new token.
+If the request is valid, the authorization server issues a new token with the desired properties and returns it in the response, sometimes along with a refresh token.

+This mechanism supports two main patterns: delegation, where a service acts on behalf of a user to call another service, and impersonation, where a service exchanges its own token for one that represents another identity.
+In both cases, token exchange avoids requiring the user to reauthenticate and ensures each service only receives the precise permissions it needs.

+Token exchange is particularly useful in microservice architectures, where one service may need to call another with a token specifically scoped to that backend, in cross-domain federation, where enterprise identity tokens are converted into OAuth tokens for cloud use, and in cloud environments where infrastructure tokens are transformed into standard access tokens for APIs.

 ### Client authentication